FRBs/zdm/papers/GWFRB/README.txt

 Probability calculation scripts for Moroianu et al.,
     "An assessment of the Association Between a Fast Radio Burst and Binary Neutron Star Merger"

-This branch of the main zDM code contains each of three scripts:
+This branch of the main zDM code contains each of four scripts:

 calc_pDM.py
     Used to produce Figure 2 of the paper